James-Tolley/Manny.js/README.md

     }
 }
 ```

+## Https ##

+Enable https in the configuration file by setting useHttps to true and setting the key and cert paths accordingly.

+## Initial Setup ##

 If the application has never been run before, it requires an admin account to be specified before it will boot.
 This can either be specified via answering the command line prompts, or provided via a json file like so: